terminological/dtrackr/cran-comments.md

 The project is hosted on github - https://github.com/terminological/dtrackr

 This is a re-submission of an as-yet unpublished package correcting the following issues:
 * Please only ship the CRAN template for the MIT license.
+DONE.
 * Please single quote software names in the Description field.
+DONE.
 * Please change http --> https, add trailing slashes, or follow moved content as appropriate.
+DONE.
 * The title field should be in title case.
+DONE.
 * The Description field should not start with the package name, 'This package' or similar.
 Please fix and resubmit.
+DONE. additionally fixed some typos.